teleprint-me/coinbase-pro/README.md

 ## Deprecated

 This library is [officially deprecated](https://help.coinbase.com/en/coinbase/trading-and-funding/advanced-trade/what-is-advanced-trade) as of 2022-11-21.
 Coinbase will begin migrating Pro accounts to their base application.
 This API is still valid for Exchange and Commerce accounts.
-I do not have a need for Exchange or Commerce trading and have decided to arhive this repository.
+I do not have a need for Exchange or Commerce trading and have decided to archive this repository.

 I do plan on supporting the core Coinbase API.
 Please refer to [teleprint-me/coinbase](https://github.com/teleprint-me/coinbase) instead.